 David is a naturalist, educator and ecological consultant, with particular interests in the conservation and ecology of frogs and reptiles.
 Most of his fieldwork is shared between Melbourne, the Murray Mallee and East Gippsland.
 He also maintains involvement with La Trobe University, Holmesglen Institute and The Field Naturalists Club of Victoria.

-Nick (on the left) leads the Threatened Fauna Program at the Arthur Rylah Institute for Environmental Research, and is an honorary Research Associate at Museums Victoria.
+Nick (on the left) is currently on secondment to Zoos Victoria in the role of Senior Biologist Herpetology.
+When not seconded, Nick leads the Threatened Fauna Program at the Arthur Rylah Institute for Environmental Research, and is an honorary Research Associate at Museums Victoria.
 His long-term research focuses on threatened species in alpine and mallee ecosystems.
 Nick is a member of several National Recovery Teams for threatened frogs in south-eastern Australia.

 Steph is a Biologist who spent seven years working on captive breeding programs of some of the most endangered frogs in Australia at the Amphibian Research Centre.
 She is now a keeper at Melbourne Museum where she still pursues anything frog related and is slowly educating her partner on all things green!

 Colin has worked on fossil reptiles, biomechanics, and crocodiles before discovering froglife.
-He currently splits his time between counting green and golden bell frogs and teaching anatomy to med students.
-Colin wants to be a frog ecologist when he grows up.
+He currently spends his time counting green and golden bell frogs, and listening to his local frogs in South Gippsland.